Conditions

 They might think the traumatic childhood experiences (for example, physical or sexual abuse) they’re dealing with are normal, or even their fault, but it’s not until later in life that they realize they’re experiencing trauma.

-Signs of CPTSD
+Signs and symptoms of CPTSD

 As Bessel van der Kolk writes in his book, The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, “Trauma affects the entire human organism — body, mind, and brain.
 In PTSD the body continues to defend against a threat that belongs to the past.”

-Not only do the symptoms of CPTSD overlap with the classic symptoms of PTSD, but they can also overlap with other mental health conditions, like depression, anxiety, sleep disorders, attention-deficit/hyperactivity disorder (ADHD), and borderline personality disorder (BPD).
+Not only do the symptoms of CPTSD overlap with the classic symptoms of PTSD, they can also overlap with other mental health conditions, like depression, anxiety, sleep disorders, attention-deficit/hyperactivity disorder (ADHD), and borderline personality disorder (BPD).

 CPTSD tends to manifest in the form of avoidance, panic, and emotional dysregulation.
 People with CPTSD will often avoid situations that may present situations that feel unsafe or cue memories of past trauma.